Welcome to Jakarta EE 11¶

 pattern andTemplate

-programmatic APIs for NoSQL databases. - Jakarta MVC - based on the existing Jakarta REST specification, provides an action-based web framework similar to the popular Apache Struts/Spring MVC.
-NOTE: It is not a replacement for Faces.
+APIs for NoSQL databases. - Jakarta MVC – Providing an action-based web framework, similar to Apache Struts or Spring MVC, based on the existing Jakarta REST specification.
+(Note: This is not a replacement for Jakarta Faces.)

 For more information about Jakarta EE, please visit the official Jakarta EE homepage.